-Ensure development occurs in the correctly zoned property.
+6. Ensure development occurs in the correctly zoned property.

-The Township will ensure its fiscal security through the slow and thoughtful development of its commercial and industrially zone.
+The Township will ensure its fiscal security through the slow and thoughtful development of its commercial and industrial zones.
 In achieving a diversity of uses, the Township will ensure greater fiscal security by creating a resilient tax revenue stream in the long-term.
-With this said, however, the Township only intends to accept this development in the properly zoned districts in the East, West and potentially South.
+With this said, however, the Township only intends to accept this development in the properly zoned districts in the East and West.
 The community will not sacrifice its rural character - i.e. allowing nonconforming development outside of its commercial districts - to improve its fiscal condition or economic diversity.